quantumbeam/Clustering-Method-for-Massive-Spectral-Image-Data/README.md

 <br>

 ## How to perform clustering
 Use 'Clustering_by_VoronoiTessellation' function in the '/Clustering/Clustering_VoronoiTessellation.jl' file.
-This function performs until removing isolation points by using spatial correlation.
+This function performs clustering and removing isolation points by using spatial correlation.
-Therefore, use 'main' function in the '/Clustering/Dilate_each_cluster.py' file for complementing the removing points.
+Then, use 'main' function in the '/Clustering/Dilate_each_cluster.py' file for complementing the removing points.
 The parameters are as follows:
 <br>
 **Clustering by VoronoiTessellation**